johsteffens/tbman/README.md

 Tbman makes an assumption about the system's memory model:
    * If two pointers `ptr1`, `ptr2` reference valid but **different** objects anywhere in the application's addressable memory space, then `( ptrdiff_t )( ptr1 - ptr2 )` can never be zero.

-This goes beyond the C standard guarantee, which allows a platform to leave the result of pointer subtraction undefined if the objects are not of the same array or sub-object. (e.g. [cppreference.com: Pointer arithmetic](https://en.cppreference.com/w/c/language/operator_arithmetic#Pointer_arithmetic).)
+This goes beyond the standard C guarantee, which allows a platform to leave the result of pointer subtraction undefined if the objects are not of the same array or same host-object. (e.g. [cppreference.com: Pointer arithmetic](https://en.cppreference.com/w/c/language/operator_arithmetic#Pointer_arithmetic).)

 Most modern platforms employ a flat memory model where tbman's assumption is safe.
 Very old systems, like early x86 platforms, use a segmented memory model (segment:offset) where only the offset participates in pointer arithmetic, thus thwarting the assumption.